jfargus/jeoparty/README.md

 # How to Play

+1. Go to [jeoparty.io](jeoparty.io) on your laptop and plug it in to a TV screen or monitor.
+If the page is blank, just refresh your window and it should show up.
+Make sure to click anywhere on the main screen to unmute the game.

+2. Go to the same URL on your mobile device(s).
+There will be a form prompting your for the "Session ID", which will be displayed on the main screen.

 1. Choose a nickname and signature.
 These will represent you on your podium in the game.
-Press down hard on your screen to sign your signature, the lines will appear cleaner.
+Press down hard on your screen to sign your signature; the lines will appear cleaner.

-2. Once the first player presses the 'Start Game' button, the game will begin, but any number of extra players can join anytime afterward.
+2. Once the first player to join presses the 'Start Game' button, the game will begin, but any number of extra players can join anytime afterward.

 3. Plug your laptop into a TV for maximum enjoyment.